meullah/meullah/README.md

-# 🚀 Hi, I’m a Blockchain Developer
+# 🚀 Hi, I’m a Software Engineer | Blockchain Developer
 I built my own blockchain from scratch, built my own cryptocurrency, (and stole many ideas from Ethereum) to make sure I understand the first principles behind the thing. - Fluent in English, Native in Solidity.

 -------------------------------